etalab-ia/ocr-xtract/README.md

 #### -- Project Status: [Active]

 ## OCR Xtract
-OCR-Xtract is a tool that performs OCR and information extraction from .
-It is meant to ease the work of state agents willing to validate administrative dossiers.
+OCR-Xtract is a tool that performs OCR and information extraction from documents.
+It is meant to speed up the work of state agents dealing with documents whose formats are not directly numerically exploitable.
 OCR_Xtract will consist in :
-- A front-end for uploading files (not included in this repo)
+- A front-end for uploading files
 - An API to access the trained model for the Key Information Extraction
 - The code to extract the information from the scanned images.

 ### Methods Used
 * OCR
 * Image Processing

 ### Technologies
 * Python